 Telecommunications funding has never been a cheap or low expense industry.
 Many years ago cable companies and those in telecommunications had to come up with telecom funding to cover the enormous costs of installing and laying down copper cable lines.
-Such telecommunications funding would also have to cover the costs of digging up the ground, the materials themselves, labor, payroll and local permits to pay for such endeavors.
+Such telecom funding would also have to cover the costs of digging up the ground, the materials themselves, labor, payroll and local permits to pay for such endeavors.

 Telecom Factoring to Help Cover Costs of a Changing Industry